TeaqariaWTF/revanced-magisk-module/README.md

  <li>Optimize APKs and modules for size</li>
  <li>Modules</li>
     <ul>
-     <li>recompile invalidated odex for faster usage</li>
+     <li>Provide support for ReVanced apps, both current and upcoming</li>
-     <li>receive updates from Magisk app</li>
+     <li>Enable the creation of Magisk modules and non-root APKs</li>
-     <li>do not break safetynet or trigger root detections</li>
+     <li>Offer regular updates with the newest versions of apps and patches</li>
-     <li>Installation handling for the correct version of the stock app and others</li>
+     <li>Reduce the size of APKs and modules for optimization</li>
-     <li>support Magisk and KernelSU</li>
+     <li>Compatible with Magisk and KernelSU</li>
     </ul>
 </ul>
-Note that the <a href="../../actions/workflows/ci.yml">CI workflow</a> is scheduled to build the modules and APKs everyday using GitHub Actions if there is a change in ReVanced patches.
-You may want to disable it.
+Be aware that the <a href="../../actions/workflows/ci.yml">CI workflow</a> automatically builds the modules and APKs every day using GitHub Actions, as long as there is a change in ReVanced patches.
+You might want to turn it off.
 </details>

 ## To include/exclude patches or to patch other apps